eclipse-sumo/sumo/docs/web/docs/Libtraci.md

 ```

 In case you have a lot of scripts you can also set the environment
-variable `LIBSUMO_AS_TRACI` to a non empty value which will trigger the
+variable `LIBTRACI_AS_TRACI` to a non empty value which will trigger the
 import as above.

 ## C++